-As a fundamental task in unsupervised learning\cite{zhou2012ensemble8}, clustering can be used as a stand-alone exploratory tool to mine the intrinsic structure of data or a preprocessing stage to assist other learning tasks as well.
-Many clustering approaches have been proposed, and subspace clustering, which assumes that high dimensional data lie in a union low-dimensional subspaces and tries to group data points into clusters and find the corresponding subspace simultaneously, attracts lots of researches owing to its promising performance and good interpretability\cite{vidal2011subspace9},\cite{yin2015dual}.
-Variant clustering algorithms based on the subspace clustering have been proposed within different constraints.
-Low-Rank Subspace Clustering (LRSC)\cite{vidal2014low10} finds a low-rank linear representation of data in a dictionary of themselves and then employs the spectral clustering on an adjacent matrix, derived from the low-rank representation\cite{liu2013robust11}, to obtain clustering results.
-Besides, Sparse Subspace Clustering (SSC)\cite{elhamifar2013sparse12}, which tries to find a sparsest representation based on the $l_1$-norm, is a powerful subspace clustering algorithms as well.
-Low-Rank Sparse Subspace Clustering (LRSSC)\cite{patel2015latent13} applies low-rank and sparse constraints simultaneously based on the trace norm and $l_1$-norm according to the fact that the coefficient matrix is often sparse and low-rank at the same time.
-Additionally, Smooth Representation Clustering\cite{hu2014smooth14} explores the grouping effect of subspace clustering.
-Although these algorithms are effective in practice, they are designed for single-view data rather than multi-view data.
+As a fundamental task in unsupervised learning, clustering, which is often used to mine underlying information of data, can be a stand-alone exploratory tool or a preprocessing step to assist other learning tasks in machine learning as well \cite{zhou2012ensemble8}.
+Many clustering approaches have been proposed, and subspace clustering, which assumes that high dimensional data lie in a union of low-dimensional subspaces and tries to group data points into clusters and find the corresponding subspace simultaneously, attracts lots of researches owing to its promising performance and good interpretability.
+In recent years, many clustering algorithms based on the subspace clustering with different constraints have been proposed \cite{hu2014smooth14,vidal2014low10,elhamifar2013sparse12,patel2015latent13,Review1_1_subspace_clustering,Review1_2_subspace_clustering,Review1_3_subspace_learning,Review2_6_clustering,Review2_5_Subspace_clustering,Review2_4_Nonnegative_matrix_clustering}.
+Low-Rank Subspace Clustering (LRSC) \cite{vidal2014low10} finds a low-rank linear representation of data in a dictionary of themselves and then employs the spectral clustering on an adjacent matrix, {{which}} is derived from the low-rank representation \cite{liu2013robust11}, to obtain clustering results.
+Besides, Sparse Subspace Clustering (SSC) \cite{elhamifar2013sparse12}, which tries to find a sparse representation based on the $l_1$-norm, is a powerful subspace clustering algorithms as well.
+Additionally Low-Rank Sparse Subspace Clustering (LRSSC) \cite{patel2015latent13} applies low-rank and sparse constraints simultaneously based on the trace norm and $l_1$-norm according to the fact that the coefficient matrix is often sparse and low-rank at the same time. {{By combining the labels and the affinity, Discriminative and Coherent Subspace Clustering (DCSC) \cite{Review1_2_subspace_clustering} tries to enhance the labels' discrimination for data in variant clusters and the affinity for data in the same cluster.}} Although these algorithms mentioned above can get promising clustering results in practice, they are designed for single-view data rather than multi-view data.